A Beginners Guide to Whiskey

 Scotland

 The biggest type of whisky production you’ll find in Scotland is Scotch.
-We know, pretty easy, right?
+Pretty easy, right?
 There are mainly two categories of Scotch: Single malt and single grain.
 For both, single means that the whisky was produced in a single distillery.

 The malt in “single malt” means that the whisky is made entirely from malted grain.
 In Scotland specifically, the malt is always made from barley.
 The grain, on the other hand, doesn’t need to be made from barley, nor does it need to be malted.